Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 	```

-At first site , it looks like these two assets hold the information that corresponds to the properties of the "Basic Roof" element from Revit design, but a closer look will unvail a lot of information that was not previously coming through the Model Derivative service.
+At first site , it looks like these two assets hold the information that corresponds to the properties of the "Basic Roof" element from Revit design, but a closer look will unveil a lot of information that was not previously coming through the Model Derivative service.
 ![](./img/panel.png)

 TODO: Need to explain why the properties are split between two assets and what is the difference between containment and reference relationships.